brettp/spoiler-slayer/README.md

 - [ ] Quick add spoiler phrase on popup
 - [ ] Less awful advanced settings interface
 - - [ ] Better text explaining what to do
-- - [ ] Checkbox to mark spoilers as regexp expressions
+- - [ ] Checkbox to mark spoilers as regexp
 - [ ] On install tutorial
 - [ ] Disable on certain sites
 - [ ] Badge / popup counter for session and lifetime blocks